Hammad15/EMPLOYEE-REIMBURSEMENT-SYSTEM/README.md

 To-do list:
 * The ability for new users to register
 * The ability to upload reciepts for reimbursement requests
+* the ability for users to log out
 * Encrypt passwords

 ## Getting Started